You May Also be Interested in Reading...

 One of the main issues covered in the article pertains to Rule 26 which defines the scope of discovery.
 Rule 26(b)(1) now guides how parties may obtain discovery regarding any matter as long as its proportional to the needs of the case.
 Through the change to this Rule, proportionality is now a requirement which will be of particular importance for more complex cases, including commercial disputes, class actions, multi-party actions, product liability actions and actions involving electronic discovery.

 The amendments are intended to make discovery a more efficient process.
-Greg and Sloane shared in the article, “While these rules changes should make little impact on routine cases, it is very important that Alabama trial courts have these new tools to handle complex litigation when it inevitably arises.”
+Sloane shared in the article, “While these rules changes should make little impact on routine cases, it is very important that Alabama trial courts have these new tools to handle complex litigation when it inevitably arises.”

 Sloane has experience in civil litigation matters, including unfair competition, financial services, personal injury, and healthcare.
 Some of her clients include public utility companies, financial services institutions, and private corporations.
 She received her J.D., magna cum laude, from the University of Alabama School of Law.